sjbylo/poc-agent-based-installer/ocp-install-agent-based.md

 oc adm release info -o template --template '{{.metadata.version}}' --insecure=true $REGISTRY_SERVER:8443/poc-mirror/openshift/release-images@sha256:97410a5db655a9d3017b735c2c0747c849d09ff551765e49d5272b80c024a844; echo

-# Find the image URL by logging into the registry with your browser, as above, after populating the registry.
+# Find the image sha by logging into the registry with your browser, as above, after populating the registry and going to /poc-mirror/release-images -> Tags.
 ```

-### Find the generated catalogSource & imageContentSourcePolicy in the "results-*" dir
+Find the generated catalogSource & imageContentSourcePolicy in the "results-*" dir

 ```
 ls -ltr oc-mirror-workspace/ | tail -1    # Find the newest dir